Impact of An Attack: Combating A Data Breach

-These are just a few examples of how data breach can impact small businesses.
-In some cases, the financial losses incurred as a result of a data breach can be severe enough to cause a business to close within 60 days.
-It is essential for small businesses to take steps to protect their data and implement cybersecurity measures to reduce the risk of a data breach.
+These are just a few examples of how data breach impact small businesses.
+In some cases, the financial losses incurred due to a data breach can be severe enough to cause a company to close within 60 days.
+Small businesses must protect their data and implement cybersecurity measures to reduce the risk of a data breach.

 Why Are Data Breaches so Difficult to Stop?

-Data breaches are challenging to stop because cyber attackers are continually evolving their techniques, making it difficult to predict and prevent attacks.
-Cyber attackers can use sophisticated techniques to evade detection, such as using encryption or hiding malware in legitimate files.
+Data breaches are challenging to stop because cyber attackers continually evolve their techniques, making predicting and preventing attacks difficult.
+Cyber attackers can use sophisticated techniques to evade detection, such as encryption or hiding malware in legitimate files.
 Furthermore, many data breach occur due to human error, such as accidental disclosure or failure to follow email security policies and procedures.

 Preventing data breach requires a multi-faceted approach that involves people, processes, and technology.
 Businesses and organizations should educate their employees on email security awareness, implement best practices for email security through various policies and procedures, and regularly test and audit their systems for vulnerabilities.
-They should also invest in security technologies such as firewalls, intrusion detection and prevention systems, and security information and event management (SIEM) systems to detect and respond to attacks.
+They should also invest in security technologies such as firewalls, intrusion detection and prevention methods, and security information and event management (SIEM) systems to detect and respond to attacks.

-Once attackers gain access to a system, they can move laterally to access other systems or sensitive data, often using techniques such as privilege escalation, lateral movement, or persistence to maintain their access.
+Once attackers gain access to a system, they can move laterally to access other systems or sensitive data, often using privilege escalation, lateral movement, or persistence techniques to maintain their access.

 What is the Dark Web?

-Although often confused and used interchangeably, the dark web and deep web exist as distinct concepts.
+Although often confused and used interchangeably, the dark and deep web are distinct concepts.